Applying for Our Program

 To Applicants: If you forget to include the message requested in GradCAS to be sent to your evaluator, please send this form to them with the instructions above.
-We will need both the letter and form from each of your evaluators for that section of your application to be complete.
+We will need this form filled out by each of your evaluators for that section of your application to be complete.

 Research Fellowship Stipend

-Full-time graduate students within the Department of Biochemistry and Molecular Biology at LSU Health Shreveport receive financial support in the form of a Research Fellowship Stipend of $26,000, including tuition waiver.
+Full-time graduate students within the Department of Biochemistry and Molecular Biology at LSU Health Shreveport receive financial support in the form of a Research Fellowship Stipend of $28,000, including tuition waiver, however, you will be responsible for fees.
 Total living expenses for a single person are estimated at $10,000-$15,000 per year.
-For more information on Financial Services, click the link here https://www.lsuhs.edu/admissions/student-financial-services.
+For more information on Financial Services, click the link.